Diffuse Hard X-ray Emission in Starburst Galaxies as Synchrotron from Very High Energy Electrons: Results and Comparison With Observations

 \emph{Synchrotron X-rays} -- Except in a few of the most optimistic models, only a small fraction of the hard X-ray emission from the Galactic Center is synchrotron (see Table~\ref{table:GalCenXRayLuminosities}).
 This is perhaps not surprising, given that most of the X-ray emission has already been resolved.
 With CR protons and VHE $\gamma$-rays escaping so readily, there are few secondary or tertiary $e^{\pm}$ at 10 - 100 TeV energies to emit synchrotron X-rays (Figure~\ref{fig:GalCenterSpectra}).
 Therefore the X-ray emission strength is determined by primary electrons.
 Furthermore, the relatively low $B$ of the Galactic Center compared to the other starbursts means that a given synchrotron frequency corresponds to higher $e^{\pm}$ energies, where the cutoff in CR protons causes a steep falloff in the secondary $e^{\pm}$ spectrum.
 We find synchrotron fractions of $0.01\%$ to $6\%$, with a fiducial value of $5.9\%$ ($L_{2-10}^{\rm synch} = 4.3 \times 10^{35}\ \ergps \approx 3 \times 10^{-7}\ L_{\rm TIR}$).
 This is consistent with the resolution of $88 \pm 12\%$ of the X-ray ridge emission at energies of $\sim 7\ \keV$ \citep{Revnivtsev09}.
 For $p = 2.2$, we find $\gamma_{\rm max}^{\rm prim} = 10^9$ models have synchrotron fractions of $\sim 6\%$; almost all allowed models with $\gamma_{\rm max}^{\rm prim} = 10^6$ have synchrotron fractions of $0.1\%$ or less.

 The synchrotron emission has a very soft spectrum ($\Gamma_{2-10} = 2.35 - 2.50$) in models with $\gamma_{\rm max}^{\rm prim} = 10^6$.
 This is because in the weaker $50 - 100\ \muGauss$ magnetic fields of the Galactic Center, the 2 - 10 keV X-ray emission traces $e^{\pm}$ of very high energy (grey shading in left panel of Figure~\ref{fig:GalCenterSpectra}).
-The CR secondary $e^{\pm}$ spectrum starts to cutoff at these energies, because the CR proton spectrum ends at a PeV in our model.
-In reality, the ``knee'' of the CR proton spectrum may be at a different energy in the Galactic Center region, so the softening of the synchrotron spectrum may not be real (see Appendix~\ref{sec:OtherGammaP}, where we find harder hadronic X-ray spectra if $\gamma_{\rm max}^p = 10^7$).
+The CR secondary $e^{\pm}$ spectrum starts to cutoff at these energies, because the CR proton spectrum ends at a PeV in our model (see Appendix~\ref{sec:OtherGammaP} for the effects of altering the maximum proton energy).
 In models with $\gamma_{\rm max}^{\rm prim} = 10^9$, the synchrotron spectrum has $\Gamma_{2-10} = 2.12 - 2.27$, since the primary electron spectrum remains hard at these energies (left panel of Figure~\ref{fig:GalCenterSpectra}).

 \emph{Inverse Compton X-rays} -- The IC contribution to the observed 2 - 10 keV emission from the TeV-emitting region is also small.
 The main factor affecting the IC contribution is $B$: in models with $B = 50\ \muGauss$, IC makes up 0.5\% of the 2 - 10 keV emission; in models with $B = 100\ \muGauss$, IC makes up 0.09 - 0.16\% of the 2 - 10 keV emission.
 The IC emission has a spectral index of $1.45 - 1.67$, due to the strong advective losses flattening the electron spectrum.